-Although many assume that fast food popularity has slowed down thanks to the importance of eating “clean food”, the industry is far from decline, as the rate of consumption has not changed within the last 15 years.
+Although many assume that fast food popularity has slowed down thanks to the importance of eating “clean food”, the industry is far from declining, as the rate of consumption has not changed within the last 15 years.
 To stay competitive, many fast-food brands have had a change in their menus to keep up with the trend of “healthy eating”.

 Following on from the last fact, McDonald’s is making cleaner food.
-They stopped serving food that is raised using antibiotics by 2017.
+They stopped serving food that is raised using antibiotics in 2017.
 However, they are still behind on this movement, as Chipotle and Panera began their movement away from antibiotics about 10 years ago.

 McDonald’s sells an incredible 75 hamburgers every second!

-McDonald’s owns more locations (a massive 35,000) than Wendy’s, Burger King, Arby’s and Taco Bell combined.
+McDonald’s owns more locations (a massive 35,000) than Wendy’s, Burger King, Arby’s, and Taco Bell combined!

-According to a Harvard Medical School report, most people aren’t very knowledgeable about the caloric intake in their fast food meal.
+According to a Harvard Medical School report, most people aren’t very knowledgeable about the caloric intake in their fast food meals.
 On average, adults who were asked their meal’s caloric intake underestimated it by 175 calories.

 Ease of access is one of the strongest influences on the consumption of fast food.
-According to a joint study carried out by University of California, Berkley and Columbia University, having a fast food restaurant within 0.1 miles of a school increases the change of obesity by 5.7% among students.
+According to a joint study carried out by the University of California, Berkley and Columbia University, having a fast food restaurant within 0.1 miles of a school increases the change of obesity by 5.7% among students.

 Do you know any fun facts about fast food?
 Share them in the comments below!